 |Genre:||Fantasy, Adventure, Romance|

-On the basis of classical motifs, he tells of the wealthy merchant (André Dussollier) who loses all his wealth when his small merchant fleet sinks in a storm.
-Now he has to leave the luxurious home with his six children and lead a meager life in the country.
-While two of his daughters in particular suffer as a result, the youngest, the beautiful Belle (Léa Seydoux), is really blossoming here.
-One of the journeys the merchant undertakes to get his wealth back leads him by chance into the hidden castle of a fearsome beast (Vincent Cassel).
-Since the merchant has stolen a rose, which he wanted to bring with him to Belle, the monster sentences him to death.
-Since Belle feels responsible, she wants to take her father's place.
-But in the castle, death does not await her, for the beast has completely different plans with the beautiful one, who is to keep her company every evening from now on.
-While Belle slowly loses her fear of the giant beast, she also gets more and more behind its secret.
-And soon she has to realize that the real danger doesn't come from the fearsome creature…
+Following the classic motifs, he tells of the wealthy merchant (André Dussollier) who loses all his wealth when his small merchant fleet sinks in a storm.
+Now he and his six children must leave their luxurious home and live a meager life on the land.
+While two of his daughters in particular suffer as a result, the youngest, the beautiful Belle (Léa Seydoux) really blossoms here.
+One of the journeys the merchant takes to reclaim his wealth leads him, by chance, to the hidden castle of a fearsome beast (Vincent Cassel).
+Because the merchant has stolen a rose he intended to bring to Belle, the beast sentences him to death.
+Feeling responsible, Belle wants to take her father's place.
+But death does not await her in the castle, for the beast has quite different plans for the beauty, who is to keep him company at dinner every night from now on.
+While Belle slowly loses her fear of the giant beast, she also finds out more and more about his secret.
+And soon she has to realize that the real danger does not come from the terrifying creature.

-Whoever expects a typical Christophe Goose film will certainly be disappointed by "The Beauty and the Beast".
-However, if you want to see a successful mixture of classic fairy tale material and modern fantasy adventure and if you want to be enchanted more by the great pictures than by the story, you can expect a truly magical cinema experience.
-And there is a very clear one for that - with a few small deductions in the B note: Recommendable!
+If you're expecting a typical Christophe Gans film, Beauty and the Beast will certainly disappoint.
+However, if you want to see a successful mix of classic fairy tale material and modern fantasy adventure, and if you can be enchanted more by the great pictures than by the story, you can expect a truly fairy tale cinema experience here.
+And for this there is then - with a few small deductions in the B grade - a very clear: Recommendable!

 An article by Frankfurt-Tipp